 We propose a theoretical model for a superconductor that exhibits the reentrant superconductivity in Zeeman fields.
 The Bogoliubov-de Gennes Hamiltonian includes three vectors in spin space: a $d$ vector of a spin-triplet superconducting state, a potential representing spin-orbit interactions, and a Zeeman field.
 When the three vectors are perpendicular to one another, the spin-orbit interaction suppress superconductivity in weak Zeeman fields and enhances superconductivity in strong Zeeman fields.
 The instability (stability) of superconducting state is characterized by the appearance of odd-frequency (even-frequency) Cooper pairs.

-\textit{Introduction}: An external magnetic field suppresses superconductivity in two ways.
-The orbital effect fluctuates the phase of superconducting condensate and increases the free-energy of a superconducting state.
-This effect is common for all superconductors (SCs).
-In layered SCs or monolayer SCs, the orbital effect is negligible for a magnetic field applied parallel to the layers.
-Only the Zeeman effect modifies the superconducting states.
+\textit{Introduction}: An external magnetic field suppresses superconductivity in two ways: orbital effect and spin Zeeman effect.
+The orbital effect common to all superconductors (SCs) fluctuates the phase of the superconducting condensate and increases the free-energy.
+In layered SCs and monolayer SCs under a magnetic field applied parallel to the layers, the orbital effect is negligible and only the Zeeman effect modifies the superconducting states.
 A Zeeman field always suppresses spin-singlet superconductivity.
 The critical magnetic field $H_c$ at zero temperature is called Pauli limit $H_{\mathrm{P}}$.~\cite{chandrasekhar:apl1962,clogston:prl1962}.
-For spin-triplet superconductivity, the effect depends on the alignment between the direction of a Zeeman filed $\bm{H}$ and that of a $\bm{d}$ vector.
-A Zeeman filed parallel to $\bm{d}$ suppresses superconductivity, whereas that perpendicular to $\bm{d}$ does not affect the superconducting state.
-In experiments, Zeeman-field-induced superconductivity (ZFIS) or reentrant superconductivity have been observed various materials such as an organic SC $\lambda-\mathrm{(BETS)}_2\mathrm{FeCl}_4$~\cite{uji:nature2001}, Europium compounds~\cite{meul:prl1984}, UCoGe\cite{aoki:jpsj2009}, and UTe$_2$ \cite{ran:natphys2019,aoki_ute2:jpsj2020,helm:natphys2024}.
+For spin-triplet superconductivity, a Zeeman filed $\bm{H}$ parallel to a $\bm{d}$ vector suppresses superconductivity, whereas that perpendicular to the $\bm{d}$ does not affect the superconducting state.
+In experiments, Zeeman-field-induced superconductivity (ZFIS) or reentrant superconductivity have been observed various materials such as an organic SC $\lambda-\mathrm{(BETS)}_2\mathrm{FeCl}_4$~\cite{uji:nature2001}, Europium compounds~\cite{meul:prl1984}, UCoGe\cite{aoki:jpsj2009}, LaTiO$_3$-KTaO$_3$ interface~\cite{maryenko:arxiv2025}, and UTe$_2$ \cite{ran:natphys2019,aoki_ute2:jpsj2020,helm:natphys2024}.
 The last one has attracted attention these days as a promising candidate of a spin-triplet SC.
 However, our understanding of ZFIS remains extremely limited.
-Only the Jaccarino-Peter compensation~\cite{jaccarino:prl1962} is the widely accepted as the mechanism explaining the transition from a magnetic phase to a superconducting phase.
-Thus, another scenario for explaining the phenomenon is desired to understand physics behind the experimental findings.
+Only the Jaccarino-Peter compensation~\cite{jaccarino:prl1962} is the widely accepted as the mechanism explaining the transition to a superconducting phase in high Zeeman fields.
+Thus, another scenario for explaining the ZFIS is desired to understand physics behind the experimental findings.
 We will address such an issue in this paper.